In this article you will learn how to keep the spark alive and transform your relationship with your partner, especially if you’re living together.

 Recommended read: Healthy Relationships: 5 Powerful Habits of Truly Happy Couples

-3. To Keep the Spark Alive, Try the “No Drama Challenge”
+3. Try the “No Drama Challenge”

 When living together, it’s easy to have disagreements or petty arguments — especially when both partners work from home and spend a lot of time together.
 This is why it’s so important to wisely choose your battles.